Extravi/ansel-shaders/README.md

 # ansel-shaders

-motion blur shader that works well with nvidia ansel
+motion blur shader that works well with nvidia ansel developed by brimson

 archive of cMotionBlur.fx